Uniformly sized, iron-based, foreign metallic contaminant 0.028 inches deep

 We concluded that the defects are consistent with a foreign metallic contaminant that got incorporated during hot working processing, such as would occur at the slab/plate rolling facility during rolling of these plates.

-For over 30 years, we have been performing troubleshooting and failure analysis services.
+For over 30 years, we have been performing failure analysis services.

 Give us a call to discuss your engineering challenges.